thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 {% include images-gallery.html imageCollection="wl-dashboard-widgets" preview="false" %}

 Each widget type has its own specific data source configuration to visualize data.
-Types of available data source depend on widget type:
+Types of available data sources depend on widget type:

  - **Alarm source** - this data source type, used primarily in Alarm widgets, requires a source entity to display related alarms and their corresponding fields;
  - **Alarms count** - this data source type is used in latest values widgets.
 You need to specify the target entity;